dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 Testing
 -----------

-I'm deliberately not doing anything too fancy here - to compression, no encryption, etc... - just a simple copy of stuff.
+I'm deliberately not doing anything too fancy here - no compression, no encryption, etc... - just a simple copy of stuff.
 This means testing is pretty easy.
 Open some files from the back and check that they're ok.

-Copy some file off the backup disk to check that works.
+Copy some files off the backup disk to check that works.
+Use another computer to download something from s3.

 Do this periodically.
 Backups that don't restore are worse than no backups.